dekoza/mtgpl/docs/_sources/AER.rst.txt

 Aether Inspector
    Vigilance

-   When Aether Inspector enters the battlefield, you get {E} {E} (two energy counters).
+   When Aether Inspector enters the battlefield, you get {E}{E} (two energy counters).

-   Whenever Aether Inspector attacks, you may pay {E} {E}.
+   Whenever Aether Inspector attacks, you may pay {E}{E}.
 If you do, create a 1/1 colorless Servo artifact creature token.

 Aethergeode Miner
-   Whenever Aethergeode Miner attacks, you get {E} {E} (two energy counters).
+   Whenever Aethergeode Miner attacks, you get {E}{E} (two energy counters).

-   Pay {E} {E}: Exile Aethergeode Miner, then return it to the battlefield under its owner's control.
+   Pay {E}{E}: Exile Aethergeode Miner, then return it to the battlefield under its owner's control.

 Airdrop Aeronauts